On the action of relatively irreducible automorphisms on their train tracks: Terminology and Preliminaries

 \subsection{Irreducible automorphisms}

 Let $\G=(\{G_1,\dots,G_k\},r)$ be a free factor system of a group $G$.

-\begin{defn} An element $\phi\in\Aut(\G)$, or its class $[\phi] \in \Out(\G)$, is called $\G$-reducible (or simply reducible), if it admits some topological representative $f: T \to T\phi, T \in \O(\G)$, having a $G$-invariant, $f$-invariant sub-forest $S$ which contains the axis of some $\G$-hyperbolic element.
-An automorphism is $\G$-irreducible (or simply irreducible) if it is not reducible. \end{defn}
+\begin{defn} An element $[\phi] \in \Out(\G)$, is called $\G$-reducible (or simply reducible), if some $\psi\in[\phi]$ admits a topological representative $f: T \to T\psi, T \in \O(\G)$, having a proper $G$-invariant, $f$-invariant sub-forest $S$ which contains the axis of some $\G$-hyperbolic element. $[\phi]$ is $\G$-irreducible (or simply irreducible) if it is not reducible. \end{defn}

 \begin{rem} We can define irreducibility in terms of free factor systems.
-An automorphism $\phi$ is irreducible with respect to the relative outer space $\O(\G)$, if $\G$ is a maximal $\phi$-invariant free factor system.
-(For more details, see \cite{FM15}.) \end{rem}
+An automorphism class $[\phi]$ is $\G$-irreducible if $\G$ is a maximal $\phi$-invariant free factor system.
+(For more details, see \cite{FM15}.)
+Another viewpoint of the same fact is that $[\phi]$ is reducible if and only if there is some point $X$ in some face at infinity of some simplex so that $\lambda_\phi(X)<\infty$. \end{rem}

 \begin{rem} Let $G$ be a finitely generated group, and let $[\phi]\in\Out(G)$.
-Then $[\phi]\in\Out(\G)$ where $\G$ is Grushko decomposition of $G$.
-Moreover, there exists a free product decomposition $\G'$ of $G$ such that $[\phi]$ is irreducible as an element of $\Out(\G')$.
-Note that in general, $\G'$ is not unique.
+First we note that if $\G$ is the Grushko decomposition of $G$, then $[\phi]\in\Out(\G)$.
+Next, we observe that there always exists a free product decomposition $\G'$ of $G$ such that $[\phi]$ is irreducible as an element of $\Out(\G')$.
+Note that in general $\G'$ is not unique.
 In fact, there are examples where there are infinitely many different spaces for which $[\phi]$ is irreducible.
 An example is the identity outer automorphism. \end{rem}

 We summarise below some well known properties of irreducible automorphisms.